 Enough reason for me to get my butyrate producing bacteria healthy and happy!
-But how do you find Butyrate rich foods?
+But how to get butyrate from food?

 By now, you know butyrate is not just simply present in foods.
 You can’t just add butyrate to a product and have the health benefits.

-Butyrate is made in your gut through fermentation of fermentable fibers and resistant starch.
+Butyrate is made in your gut through the fermentation of fermentable fibers and resistant starch.